As you might have experienced before, Day One at your new employer will include plenty of reading dense text and signing your name.

 You’ll need to gather two pieces of information to set up a direct deposit: the account number and routing number for any checking or savings account receiving these transfers.
 You can find both numbers on the bottom of your checks or by logging into your bank’s website.

 Think about your short-term expenses and long-term savings goals when choosing your paycheck distribution.
+Your preferred budgeting method might also dictate where your earnings go.

 Your HR representative will likely walk you through your company-provided health insurance options, for example.
 You’ll be given information about each plan (if there are multiple plans) and their premiums.

 Starting a new job is seen as a qualifying event that allows you to switch health plans.
-It’s important to learn the language of health insurance to make the best possible choice for coverage.
+It’s important to learn the language of health insurance to make your best possible choice for coverage.

 - Non-disclosure agreement: As a legal contract, an NDA ensures the company’s privacy, even after you quit working there.
 If you work for a high-tech startup, for example, they might be concerned that you’ll take their competitive edge with you when you exit.